OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/holdv.md

 title: holdv
 description: The page provides detailed information on the usage, the required and optional parameters of 'holdv' - a function used to display the holdings of assets.
-  It specificially features the 'unstack' parameter for summing all assets value over time.
+  It specifically features the 'unstack' parameter for summing all assets value over time.
 keywords:
 - holdv